tholman/office-simulator/readme.md

 5. Finally, run `npm install` and `npm start` in the project, and you should see the initial team building message.

+## Something to add?

+Please, add new messages for the slackbot, etc, to the `/data/actions.js` file... you can use the `%modifier%` to add custom random alterations, as well as the `reaction` key, to add custom reactions.

+Submit a PR, and I'll check it out!

 ## Note

 Office simulator only posts once or twice a day, so if it doesn't seem to be constantly going, its due to painstakingly real realism.